Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Summary and mean field modelling

 In Sec.~\ref{sec:meanfield:truncated} we were able to develop a rather complete understanding of the case of truncated interactions, which largely hinged on the $1/t$ scaling of the free monopole density.
 We would now like to study how the behaviour changes in the presence of long-range interactions.
 One could naively try to introduce them at the level of the reaction diffusion equations; however, this is known to recover the law of formal kinetics at long times, i.e., $1/t$ behaviour of $\rho_f(t)$, which leads to the same conclusion of a vanishing plateau value in the thermodynamic limit.
-This is however in contradiction with the observation that $\rho_{f}(t)$ decays faster than $1/t$ in our Monte Carlo simulations of long-range interacting systems.
+This is however in contradiction with the observation that $\rho_{f}(t)$ decays faster than $1/t$ in our Monte Carlo simulations of long-range interacting systems (and with the observation of a finite value for the metastable plateau).

 As is often the case, the devil lies in the details.
 In order to observe a long-lived metastable plateau, we need to quench to very low temperatures, $T \ll J_\text{eff}$.
 In a discrete system with long-range interactions and finite lattice spacing, the hydrodynamic description of Refs.~\onlinecite{Ovchinnikov2000} and~\onlinecite{Ginzburg1997} does not always apply to the Monte Carlo time evolution of our simulations.
-Take the limiting case of a quench to zero temperature.
+Take for example the limiting case of a quench to zero temperature.
 The quasiparticles move only downwards or across in energy, $\delta E \leq 0$, and they move at `terminal velocity' (i.e., one lattice spacing per unit time) irrespective of the strength of the force acting upon them.
 On the contrary, the hydrodynamic description applies when the Monte Carlo process is a (lightly) biased random walk, $|\delta E| \ll T$, and the equations of motion approximately take the familiar overdamped form where the velocity of the particles is proportional to the force acting on them.
 This is how our simulations violate the law of formal kinetics (at intermediate times) and achieve a decay of free monopole density which is faster than $1/t$ at the low temperatures studied in this manuscript.

 Modelling the strictly-biased motion at terminal velocity is a tall order.
 However, at mean field level, one can put forward the following approximate argument: the free monopole density decays with a time constant given by the time taken to travel at terminal velocity to the next free monopole, some characteristic distance $\rho^{-1/d}$ away, namely $\tau_{\rm tv} \sim \rho^{-1/d}$, where $d$ is the dimensionality of the system.
 Then we have